Simonmicro/Sendlight-for-LD382/README.md

 # I found a bug.
 Good for you.
 File a report.
 Maybe I'll fix it.
 Maybe.

-# For what is the doc folder
+# For what is the doc folder?
 I've put a pdf inside, containing a website with all the information about the LD382 chip, which I've used for this...